RTXteam/RTX/notes/arax-maintenance-sop.md

 ##### Stephen Ramsey, March 23, 2026

 ## Who is this document for?
-This procedure is primarily intended for use by Ramsey Lab team members working on maintenance of the ARAX system; it is specialized for the parts of the ARAX system that the Ramsey Lab team members are likely to work on (Expand, Resultify, NodeSynonymizer, etc.).
-However, much of the content may also be useful for other developers working on ARAX.
+This procedure is _primarily_ intended for use by Ramsey Lab team members working on maintenance of the ARAX system; it is specialized for the parts of the ARAX system that the Ramsey Lab team members are likely to work on (Expand, Resultify, NodeSynonymizer, etc.).
+However, much of the content may also be useful for other developers working on ARAX (and those non-OSU team members can skip over the process steps and suggested coding standards described in this document that don't apply to them or the parts of ARAX that they work on).

 ## Preparing your local dev computer to maintain ARAX
 To efficiently maintain ARAX, it is essential to have a local development system that you don't have to `ssh` into.
-You will need to have Linux or macOS (though Linux on Windows via WSL is also probably fine); either `x86_64` or `ARM64` architecture is probably fine (the parts of ARAX that the Ramsey Lab maintains seem to work fine on both architectures).
+You will need to have Linux or macOS (though Linux running on Windows via WSL2 is also probably fine); either `x86_64` or `ARM64` architecture is probably fine (the parts of ARAX that the Ramsey Lab maintains seem to work fine on both architectures).
 Your local development computer should have: